 Working with IFF, Midland Heart have put in place robust processes to ensure quotas are achieved each month and survey fatigue minimised.

-“One of the key benefits of the on-going customer satisfaction measurement programme is the ability to react to performance in real-time rather than waiting for a report to be produced at month end – the programme allows a reactive approach to performance data.
-Our approach puts us on the front foot and allows the unpicking of data, customer comments, and the drawing on trends, over periods of time to take place immediately.
-This approach benefits our customers in the long term, and supports us as an organisation to deliver service provisions.
+“One of the key benefits of the ongoing customer satisfaction measurement programme is the ability to react in real-time rather than waiting for a report to be produced at month end.
+This puts us on the front foot and allows the unpicking of data, customer comments, and the drawing on trends, over periods of time to take place immediately.
+This approach benefits our customers in the long term, and supports us to deliver service provision.”

 After collecting feedback over 30 months, encompassing over 30K customer surveys, Midland Heart are pleased to report: